Born in the Dark: The Catastrophic Collapse of Fuzzy Dark Matter Solitons as the Origin of Little Red Dots: Analytic Framework

+which is typically shorter than $t_{\rm dyn}$ in the parameter range where Compton-thick columns are attainable.
 If the gas cools and becomes dusty, UV/optical photons can be efficiently reprocessed into the IR, and the relevant mass opacity can be much larger than the electron-scattering opacity $\kappa_{\rm es}\simeq 0.34~{\rm cm^2\,g^{-1}}$.
 In that regime, an upper-range diffusion estimate is

 so that